HypersonicSharkz/PaulMapper/howtouse.md

 # Quick Guide
-Select x number of notes
+1. Select x number of notes
-Press f9 to generate paul between selected notes
+2. Press f9 to generate paul between selected notes
-if at least two notes are chroma colored it will make a gradient between them
+- if at least two notes are chroma colored it will make a gradient between them
+- if all notes are dots it will make the curve with dots
-Press f7 to open a settings menu
+3. Press f7 to open a settings menu

 also works with bombs